 Assume you are a newly graduated marketing student.
 You recall from your studies that accounting plays a vital role in the decision-making processes of every commercial organisation.
-Your employer, the Trendy Tie Company, is suffering from a downturn in economic conditions, and in preparing the budget for 2015 they have reduced the marketing budget by 10%.
-The marketing manager suggests that if the budget cannot be increased to the previous year's level, then you will lose your job.
+Your employer, the Trendy Tie Company, is suffering from a downturn in economic conditions, and in preparing the budget for 2018 they have reduced the marketing budget by 10 per cent.
+The marketing manager suggests that, if the budget cannot be increased to the previous year's level, then you will lose your job.

-Using the article from BRW as a reference source, prepare a draft report for the marketing manager to submit to the company's accountants explaining why they should not reduce the marketing budget.

-In drafting your report, explain why marketing might be considered an investment rather than a cost, why is it important from an accounting point of view, and how the funds could be used more effectively.
-You should also consider what is meant by 'brands, customers and information about them' being the most valuable asset of the company.
-Remember that the report is being written to the company's accountants and you must justify your position in terms of the best financial interests of the company as opposed to best marketing practice.
+- (a) Drawing on the study discussed in the article, prepare a draft report for the marketing manager to submit to the company's accountants explaining why they should not reduce the marketing budget but rather increase the investment in social media. - (b) In drafting your report, explain why marketing might be considered an investment rather than a cost, why it is important from an accounting point of view, and how the funds could be used more effectively.
+You should also consider why brands, customers and information about them are valuable assets of a company.
+Remember that your report is being written to the company's accountants and you must justify your position in terms of the best financial interests of the company as opposed to best marketing practice.

-Trendy Tie Company Report on the Marketing Budget for 2015
+Trendy Tie Company Report on the Marketing Budget for 2018